natoriamilligan/aws-multi-tier-terraform/README.md

    ```bash
    terraform destroy
    ```
-12. To check the database URI for local development
+13. To check the database URI for local development
     ```bash
     terraform output db_secret_string
     ```
+14. Add the hosted zone NS to the Domain Registrar used to create domain

 ## 🚧 Troubleshooting
 - Originally I had created several data blocks that I thought I could reference in resource blocks but Terraform would not accept them.
 It preferred me to reference resources instead for ACM certificates and hosted zones so I had to delete those data blocks and revise the resource blocks to reference the direct resources.